~ Jake's In Ð' Flakes ~ (11/17/2025 @~ 1:10 AM; Lewiston, ME, USA)

 Twasn't prepared, so myself & my oðer friend who lives elsewhere returned to our respective abodes to gaðer our þings & change & hwætnot.

-I had to gaðer my cloðing, as well as my rings & arm accoutrements.
+I had to gaðer my cloðing, as well as my rings & oðer accoutrements.

 Every time I leave ð' house, unless I forget, I am wearing my copper linden-leaf necklace, as well as one of my þree torcs.
 Every time.
 No matter what I'm wearing, no matter where I'm going.

-I like to fancy myself as some sort of Celtic or Anglo-Saxon nobleman, bestowed in only the finest metallic display.
+I like to fancy myself as some sort of Celtic, Anglo-Saxon, Norse, or Scythian nobleman, bestowed in only the finest metallic display.
 The whole array tends to get decent compliments.

 In addition to ð' jewelry - when I'm going out, my cloðing itself tends to be just as outlandish.

-My regular costume for a night of Portland partying is quite standardized: my green Dr. Marten's boots, my black trousers (truþfully ðe only pair of pants I wear.
-I have not regularly worn anoðer pair of pants for perhaps as much as ðe entirety of ðis year at-least, since my previous years-worn blue trousers fell-apart), a t-shirt of some goþic skeletal persuasion, & my party pride... my black cape (back on the rack).
+My regular costume for a night of Portland partying is quite standardized: my dark-green Doc Martens, my black trousers (truþfully ðe only pair of pants I wear.
+I have not regularly worn anoðer pair of pants for perhaps as much as ðe entirety of ðis year at-least, since my previous years-worn blue trousers fell-apart), a t-shirt of some goþic skeletal persuasion, & my party pride... my black cape (back on ð' rack).

 It's a simple, þin cape.
 It really is noþing fancy; it's actually quite cheap.
-But, most people don't see some crazy dude wearing a friggin' cape & a torc & all ðese rings & þings dancin' like a madman on a regular basis, so it gets ð' job done.
-It also helps me to have someþing to do w' my hands while dancing, like twirling around a cape.
+But, most people don't see some crazy dude wearin' a friggin' cape & a torc & all ðese rings & þings dancin' like a madman on a regular basis, so it gets ð' job done.
+It also helps me to have someþing to do w' my hands while dancing, like twirlin'-around a cape like a bird of paradise mating-dance.

 Ðis evening (which is to say - ðat evening), I couldn't settle for simply one atypical garment of flowing cloþ... nay-nay.